Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

  - "Get off me."

 ## Lore
-Ljörn was born on December 2nd in Álahringr, a south-western village in Iceland.
+Ljörn was born to a farmer and warrior's family on December 2nd in Álahringr, a south-western village in Iceland.
 It was next to a forest and a river that flowed directly into the ocean.
 During his childhood, he would often go into the forest to explore and play sword-fighting with Álfr and Úlfnir, using sticks as mock swords and spears.
 There was one time when he wasn't careful while going down a rough hill with both of his brothers, and he fell, putting a permanent scar on both knees.

 Ljörn also found that he wasn't quite fond of flowers' smells, as they made his nose scrunch up every time he tried to smell them.